NewForce-at-Mountwest/foundations-course/chapters/ENVIRONMENT.md

 rm index.html
 ```
 *Be careful with `rm`.
 This command deletes it permanently and immediately- it doesn't go to your recycling bin.
 Use it wisely.*

+PRO TIP: Software Developers use the terminal and Command Line Interface (CLI) instead of a Graphic User Interface (GUI) like File Explorer.

 ***
 ## Lightning Exercise